 Access rights are not cumulative.
 Assign only one level of access per user.

-Directors, Public Schools, NSW will have read-only access to all schools in their network.
+Directors, Educational Leadership will have read-only access to all schools in their network.

 Tables and graphs obtained from various data sources are available to schools for inclusion in their annual report.
 The release dates for the data are as follows: